Bentley T-series: Image

 The formerly more sporting image of Bentley motor cars differing from Rolls-Royces was long gone and far from being renewed by the time the Bentley T was introduced.
 Effectively, the two were indistinguishable.

-T2
+Bentley T2 (1977–1980)

-The T was upgraded to the "T2" in 1977, which featured rack and pinion steering, improved air conditioning, rubber-faced bumpers, a new fascia and for Non USA Spec. cars a front air dam.
+The T was upgraded to the "T2" in 1977, which featured rack and pinion steering, improved air conditioning, rubber-faced bumpers, a new fascia and, for non-federalized cars, a front air dam.
 Bosch CIS Fuel Injection was introduced for late 1979 and 1980 models for the US and other markets, similarly to the Rolls-Royce Silver Shadow II.

 The T2 was discontinued in 1980.

-Production of Bentley T-Series
+Production numbers

-Note: 15 examples of the Two Door Saloon were built with coachwork by James Young and the remainder with coachwork by Mulliner Park Ward.
+Note: 15 of the two-door Saloons were built with coachwork by James Young, the remainder by Mulliner Park Ward.